 Until recently, conducting a job candidate phone screen was an overlooked or minor part of the employee screening process.
 But lengthy, in-depth phone screen calls are becoming the norm.
-Some companies devote an hour or more conducting the kind of discussion that used to only take place at the interview table.
+Some companies devote an hour or more to conducting the kind of discussion that only takes place at the interview table.
 After choosing viable interviewees from your big pile of resumes, it may be tempting to skip the phone screen.

 But before you blow off this important piece to the employee selection puzzle, consider this...